hbiom/DataViz_CT_CCR/README.md

 (Here we do not adressed issues about image preprocessing including intensity normalization, noise and contrast...).

-The job is quite easy on this dataset as all images already have consistent 512/512 pixels size with corresponding binary mask.
+The job is quite straightforward on this dataset as all images already have consistent 512/512 pixels size with corresponding binary mask.
 But do we have the same number of images per patient?
 And do we have equal number of image/mask with and without tumor?

 Let's see that.
 We just need to quantify the number of completely black masks (= no tumors).
 For later use, we also created a function returning the index